You will find this guide particularly helpful for planning:

-If you do require any of the abovementioned infrastructures, you may need to hold an occupancy permit for a Place of Public Entertainment (POPE).
+If you require any of the abovementioned infrastructure, you may need to hold an occupancy permit for a Place of Public Entertainment (POPE).
 A POPE may be required if these structures exceed a particular size or if you are charging an entry fee to your event.
 As outlined in the Building Act 1993, a POPE may apply even if you plan to use an existing building as your event site / venue.

 Once you have completed Council’s online application form, you will be advised if you require a POPE or any other regulatory permits.

 If it is deemed that your event will require a POPE, you will need to complete and submit a POPE application form and pay the nominated fee.
 Within the application, you will need to describe your event and produce a scale map indicating:

 - the size of marquees and seating stands

 - emergency arrangements including emergency management plans

 - provision of safety officers and site-specific arrangements

 Note: there have been recent changes to the occupancy permits for POPE requirements, especially for community groups and not-for profit organisations.

 If you are planning to conduct any commercial filming - including still photography - within public gardens, reserves, roadways or footpaths in the City of Whittlesea, you need to first obtain a filming permit at a cost of $156.